parvaneh-soleimany/ViTPose_classification/README.md

 Speaking of the CNN limitations, I can mention CNNs typically require large amounts of labeled training data (thousands of images for each class) to perform well.
 Acquiring and labeling large datasets can be expensive and time-consuming, especially for specific domains.
 In our experiment we could feed reasonable amount of input data to the model but it is not always the case.
 In scenarios where obtaining a large labeled dataset is challenging, techniques such as transfer learning, data augmentation, and semi-supervised learning can be employed to make the most of the available data and improve the model's performance.

+One of the limitation of the code provided is that it does not explore hyperparameter tuning.
+Adjusting parameters like learning rate, batch size, and the number of epochs could significantly impact the model's performance.
+For further improvement of the model we can use some tuning packages like KerasTuner.

+The code evaluates the model based on simple accuracy.
+While accuracy is a useful metric, for imbalanced datasets or when different misclassification errors have different costs, other metrics such as precision, recall, and F1-score are crucial that can improve the comprehensiveness of assessment.